matiasraisanen/food-fight/README.md

 You can run this application's frontend locally:
 `cd static && npm i && npm run start`

-Local test can be run like so:
+Local tests can be run like so:
 `npm run test`

 The local version will still contact the actual production backend on AWS.

-Backend can be deployed using CDK from under `infra` folder, but in order for it to be work you need to configure your AWS credentials, which I will not go into here.
+Backend can be deployed using CDK from under `infra` folder, but in order for it to work you need to configure your own AWS credentials, which I will not go into here.

 ---